OpenListTeam/docs/docs/guide/install/manual.md

 Daemon will not use? [**Video Tutorial**](https://www.bilibili.com/video/BV1rF41197Qv?t=187.0)

 @tab macOS
-Edit `~/Library/LaunchAgents/ci.nn.alist.plist` in any way and add the following content, modify `path_alist` to be the path where AList is located, and `path/to/working/dir` to be the working path of AList
+Edit `~/Library/LaunchAgents/ci.nn.alist.plist` in any way and add the following content, modify `path_alist` to be the path where OpenList is located, and `path/to/working/dir` to be the working path of OpenList

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>